IoMargaris/IoMargaris/README.md

 ## Hi there 👋 I'm Ioannis!

-I'm an Engineer from *Greece* and I currently work remotely as a Senior Software Assurance Engineer for *Medtronic* in Ireland
+I'm an Engineer from *Greece* and I currently work remotely as a Senior Software QA Engineer for *Medtronic* in Ireland

 - ❤ I recently became a dad!
-- 📗 2022 Goals: Learn Android Development!
+- 📗 2022 Goals: Android Development!
 - ⚡ Hobbies: Apart from coding, I love hiking, cooking, photography and of course playing games!
 - 🧘 Fun Fact: I love meditating & doing Yoga!